$\ell^1$-Analysis Minimization and Generalized (Co-)Sparsity: When Does Recovery Succeed?: Applications and Numerical Experiments

 As discussed in the course of Subsection~\ref{subsec:results:compressible}, the significance of Theorem~\ref{thm:results:recovery} relies on the assumption that sufficiently many analysis coefficients are zero.
 However, perfect sparsity is rarely satisfied in practice, since real-world signals are usually only compressible (cf. Figure~\ref{fig:results:compresible}).
 Although one cannot expect exact recovery in these cases, it still makes sense to ask for an approximate reconstruction of $\grtr \in \R^n$ if $m$ is reasonably large, corresponding to a smooth error decay.
 In this part, we intend to verify this heuristic numerically and demonstrate how the stability result of Theorem~\ref{thm:results:robuststable} can be applied to such situations.

 For this purpose, we continue to use $\aopi \in \R^{N \times n}$ as analysis operator, whereas the \texttt{blocks} signal clearly needs to be modified in order to achieve a compressible coefficient vector with respect to $\aopi$.
 Our adapted choice of the source signal, denoted by $\compr \in \R^n$, is displayed in Figure~\ref{fig:appl:wavelets:compr:evolution} for $n=256$.
-More precisely, it is constructed by replacing one of the piecewise constant sections of \texttt{blocks} with a smoother segment, such that the number of non-zero coefficients increases from $906$ to $1140$, i.e., $\lnorm{\aopi\compr}[0] = 1140$.
-Figure~\ref{fig:appl:wavelets:compr:decay} shows that this modification particularly results in a larger region of rapidly decaying analysis coefficients (between $800$ and $1140$).
+More precisely, it is constructed by replacing one of the piecewise constant segments of \texttt{blocks} by a smooth curve, such that the number of non-zero coefficients increases from $906$ to $1140$, i.e., $\lnorm{\aopi\compr}[0] = 1140$.
+Figure~\ref{fig:appl:wavelets:compr:decay} shows that this modification particularly results in a larger region of slowly decaying analysis coefficients (between $800$ and $1140$).
 For a more appropriate comparison, we do not consider the original \texttt{blocks} signal as ``sparse'' counterpart, but define a simplified version $\sparse \in \R^n$ which does not have any discontinuities within the curvy segment of $\compr$, see Figure~\ref{fig:appl:wavelets:compr:evolution} for $\sparse$ and Figure~\ref{fig:intro:1d:signal} for \texttt{blocks}.

 The performance of the analysis basis pursuit \refabpnoiseless{\noiseparam=0}{\aopi} is visualized in Figure~\ref{fig:appl:wavelets:compr:err1}: Here, we have applied the instructions of Experiment~\ref{exp:appl:wavelets:intro} to both $\compr$ and $\sparse$ with $M = \left\{80,81,\dots,160\right\}$ and report the averaged reconstruction errors.
 Similar to Figure~\ref{fig:intro:1d:pt_frame}, the estimation error of $\sparse$ drops to zero at $m \approx 95$.
 In contrast, $\compr$ is not exactly recovered before $m \approx 150$, but starting from $m \approx 100$, the error curve however smoothly tends to zero.
 This underpins our intuition that one cannot expect a perfect, but still an accurate, outcome for compressible signals.
 For illustration, we have also plotted two exemplary reconstructions of $\compr$ via \refabpnoiseless{\noiseparam=0}{\aopi} in Figure~\ref{fig:appl:wavelets:compr:rec110} and Figure~\ref{fig:appl:wavelets:compr:rec125} for $m=100$ and $m=125$, respectively.